Public toilet: Cleaning, maintenance and management

 Thorough cleaning and maintenance are important for public toilets.
 This task is usually performed by a "public toilet attendant" (who is there during an entire shift) or by professional cleaning staff.
 They maintain and clean the facilities, ensuring that toilet paper, soap, paper towels, and other necessary items are kept stocked.

 Public toilets need both periodic maintenance and emergency cleaning.
 Volunteer-managed facilities may also be an option in some cases.

 There are now durable options for restroom stall materials such as solid plastic that were designed to help fight vandalism.
 Solid plastic allows for scratches to be less noticeable due to the solid color throughout the product compared to powder coated steel.
-Powder coated steel chips easily leading to obvious damage compared solid plastic.
-Solid plastic is also an easier to clean and maintain option for public restrooms with high traffic volumes.
+Powder coated steel chips easily lead to obvious damage compared with solid plastic.
+Solid plastic is also easier to clean and maintain in public restrooms with high traffic volumes.

 Costs and economics

 User fees

 Toilets that require the user to pay may be street furniture or be inside a building, e.g. a shopping mall, department store, or railway station.
 The reason for charging money is usually for the maintenance of the equipment.
-Paying to use a toilet can be traced back almost 2000 years, to the first century AD.
-The payment may be taken by a bathroom attendant, or by a coin-operated turnstile or cubicle door (see John Nevil Maskelyne, who invented a doorlock requiring the insertion of a penny coin, hence the euphemism to "spend a penny".)
-The first pay toilet in the United States was installed in 1910 in Terre Haute, Indiana.
+Paying to use a toilet can be traced back almost 2,000 years — the Roman emperor Vespasian is believed to have begun charging his citizens to use toilet facilities c.
+74 AD.
+The payment may be taken by a bathroom attendant, or by a coin-operated turnstile or cubicle door. (see John Nevil Maskelyne, who invented a door lock requiring the insertion of a penny coin, hence the euphemism to "spend a penny") The first pay toilet in the United States was installed in 1910 in Terre Haute, Indiana.